-While the main rivalry product remained the centre of cola war, PepsiCo further moved to explore new markets, focusing on snacks.
+While the main rivalry product remained the center of the cola war, PepsiCo further moved to explore new markets, focusing on snacks.
 The then CEO of PepsiCo Inc, Indra Nooyi stated,

 ”The key thing is, this is a business that’s highly competitive in North America.
 It’s a profitable business.”

-Huge Investments made to expand and explore market
+Huge Investments made to expand and explore the market

-Both the companies are known for showering huge amount of money on their R&D, promotion, marketing and advertising.
+Both companies are known for showering huge amounts of money on their R&D, promotion, marketing, and advertising.
 This has strengthened its distribution network worldwide so much that it has become really hard for any other company to break it.
 PepsiCo is said to have spent around 5.3% of its total revenue of the year.
-Coca – Cola on the other side along with its bottling partners is said to have spent around $50 billion in equipment, distribution infrastructure, retail customer activations and facilities.
+Coca – Cola on the other side along with its bottling partners is said to have spent around $50 billion in equipment, distribution infrastructure, retail customer activations, and facilities.

 Looking at the developed markets, there are challenges to non – alcoholic beverage industry.
 The developed markets however have experienced a fall in terms of beverage volume consumption.
 According to Beverage Digest, the US experienced a 3% fall in overall carbonated soft drink in the year 2003.
 This marked as the 9th year straight in the row where the demand has fallen.
 The fall in the year 2011 was registered at 1% while it as 1.2% in 2011.